DoGE97/MKEL1123-Milestone5_Group_6/README.md

 # MKEL1123-Milestone-5

-This repository contains the code for a small project.
+This repository contains the code for this small project.

 ## Introduction